georgeflanagin/wscontrol/README.md

 and by whom.
 The usefulness should be clear: it helps with auditing, undo-ing mistakes, and redo-ing successes.

+## Basic operation

+Begin by sourcing `wscontrol.sh`.
+This file contains a few shell functions that will make operation easier and less subject to errors.

+`wscontrol` -- brings up the interactive console.
+The program will wait for your next command until you type one of _exit_, _quit_, or _stop_.

+`wscontrol << commandfile` -- will run the program as if you had typed in everything in the `commandfile`.
+The program will echo the contents of the `commandfile` to `stdout` while it processes your requests.

+There are several command line switches.

+`--config` -- Allows you to specify a config file other than `wscontrol.toml` in the current directory.

+`--db` -- Allows you to specify a database for recording the activity if you want to use something other than the file named `wscontrol.db` in the current directory.

+`--loglevel` -- sets the threshold for logging messages.
+The default is the system setting, `logging.INFO`.

+`-z` -- will clear the logfile before starting.

 ## Configuration File

 Everything about the environment can be placed in a single TOML file.
+By default, this is `wscontrol.toml`. `wscontrol` considers this file to be the highest authority for information about the workstations, and all symbols are first checked to see if they have a definition in this file.

+For example,

 ## wscontrol Language